Home Compare TELIA.ST vs TIGO

 Telia Company AB (publ) vs Millicom International Cellular: Which Stock Looks Stronger in 2026?

-Millicom International Cellular holds the cleaner structural position, with the lead spread across valuation and stability.
-Telia Company AB (publ) still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Millicom International Cellular holds the cleaner structural position, with valuation as the main driver and stability adding further support.
+Telia Company AB (publ) still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (TELIA.ST: STOXX 600, TIGO: Russell 1000).